Community service organisations providing out-of-home care services need to meet certain requirements to fulfill service expectations.

 - A recognised relevant qualification, plus completion of a short top up skills course.

 Guide to emergency use of physical restraint in out-of-home care

 The Guide to the emergency use of physical restraint in out-of-home care helps carers and staff understand their existing obligations regarding the reasonable use of physical force in out-of-home care, as well as prohibited restraints and reporting obligations.
 For more information, see Guide to emergency use of physical restraint in out-of-home care (Word).

 The Physical Restraint Policy applies to residential care, foster and kinship care and lead tenant services.
 An easy read factsheet on the new policy is available to carers.
 For more information, see Emergency use of physical restraint in out-of-home care – factsheet for carers (Word).

 The policy is supported by a practice guide, which provides information on behaviour support planning and resources to help carers and staff respond to challenging behaviour.
 For more information, see Practice guide - behaviour planning to best support children and young people in out-of-home care (Word).

 Training on understanding and responding to the behaviour of children in out-of-home care is available for carers and staff through Carer KaFE and the Residential Care Learning and Development Strategy.

-The department regularly conducts audits of funded organisations responsible for overseeing foster care placements.
+We regularly conduct audits of funded organisations responsible for providing out of home care services.

-These audits aim to ensure these organisations are aware of and adhere to expectations outlined in program requirements for out of home care, the Victorian foster carer charter and the Victorian handbook for foster carers.
+These audits aim to ensure organisations are aware of and adhere to expectations outlined in program requirements, the health and human Services standards and the Children, Youth and Families Act 2005.